Treeniks/bachelor-thesis-isabelle-vscode/content/introduction.typ

 == Objectives

-Before starting work on the language server, a list of additions and changes required was compiled beforehand:
+A list of additions and changes required was compiled beforehand.

 - fix change_document
 - add Isabelle Extension settings into VSCode (Language Server CLI flags)